Visible Light Positioning With Lam\'e Curve LEDs: A Generic Approach for Camera Pose Estimation: Simulations and Experiments

 In Figs.~\ref{fig:exp}\subref{fig:exp_y_30} and \subref{fig:exp_x_30}, the camera height is fixed at $1.4\m$, while the camera is rotated by $30^\circ$ about $y$- and $x$-axes, respectively.
 Together with Fig.~\ref{fig:exp}\subref{fig:exp_z14}, these results are used to evaluate the impact of camera tilt on the performance of LC-VLP.
 It can be observed that, under different tilt angles, the estimated camera poses remain closely aligned with the reference poses.
-Specifically, when the camera is rotated by $30^\circ$ about $y$-and $x$-axes, the MPEs are $3.18\cm$ and $3.79\cm$, respectively, while the corresponding MREs are $3.81^\circ$ and $4.86^\circ$.
-These values are comparable to those obtained at the same height without rotation ($3.19\cm$ and $3.10^\circ$), indicating that camera tilt has a limited impact on the performance of LC-VLP.
-It is worth noting that, compared with position, accurately determining the camera tilt angle is generally more challenging in practical setups.
-Consequently, the calibration of reference poses inevitably introduces additional uncertainty.
-As a result, the experimentally observed rotation errors are slightly larger than those reported in simulations.
+Specifically, when the camera is rotated by $30^\circ$ about $y$-and $x$-axes, the MPEs are $3.25\cm$ and $3.86\cm$, respectively, while the corresponding MREs are $3.79^\circ$ and $4.09^\circ$.
+These values are comparable to those obtained at the same height without rotation ($3.20\cm$ and $3.11^\circ$), indicating that camera tilt has a limited impact.

-Finally, the above results are summarized in Figs.~\ref{fig:exp}\subref{fig:exp_cdf} and \subref{fig:exp_rot_cdf}.
-It can be observed that, across all experimental conditions, LC-VLP achieves an overall MPE of $3.94\cm$ and an MRE of $3.80^\circ$.
-These results demonstrate that LC-VLP can maintain high positioning accuracy and pose estimation accuracy under varying camera heights and different camera tilt angles.
+The above results are summarized in Figs.~\ref{fig:exp}\subref{fig:exp_cdf} and \subref{fig:exp_rot_cdf}.
+It can be observed that, across all experimental conditions, LC-VLP achieves an overall MPE of $3.96\cm$ and an MRE of $3.65^\circ$. {We also show the results of Free\pnp\ as an ablation study, whose MPE and MRE are $5.67\cm$ and $5.16^\circ$, respectively.
+These results demonstrate that LC-VLP can maintain high positioning accuracy and pose estimation accuracy under varying camera heights and different camera tilt angles, while Free\pnp\ can provide a relatively reliable initialization for subsequent optimization.
+Moreover, the number of fully visible LEDs at each of the grid point are provided in Fig.~\ref{fig:exp_vl}.
+We can see that the experiments cover scenarios with both large and small numbers of visible LEDs.
+Therefore, this setup is able to evaluate the performance of LC-VLP under different LED visibility conditions.}

+{We also conduct V-PCA, VLC-\pnp, and ISA-SVG as baselines in the four cases of the experiments.
+The results are presented in Fig.~\ref{fig:exp_cdfs_bl}.
+We note that: \begin{itemize} \item V-PCA is evaluated under two settings: (i) In the first setting, all captured LEDs are treated as circular LEDs, and two of them are randomly selected for positioning; (ii) In the second setting, denoted as ``CO", the square LEDs are ignored by assuming that only the circular-LED subset exists, and the algorithm is applied only when at least two circular LEDs are captured. \item VLC-\pnp\ always ignores circular LEDs and is evaluated only on the square-LED subset, denoted as ``RO". \end{itemize} }